AlexGeiger1/Final_Project/ML-Model_Description.md

 ## Edits Made to Model Based on Feedback
 - The model was overfitting so through trial and error we decided as a team that the best way to stop over fitting was to lower the epoch count from 50 to 15.
 This is because the model stopped overfitting but still had a suitable accuracy score (80-90%).

+## Side Notes
+- A Deep Learning Model was originally strategized as the best machine learning model for our data, however when the code was actually ran we were met with some problems.
+At first our accuracy was somewhat low, around 50-60%.
+The group attempted changing many different pieces in an attempt to raise this score, however every attempt brought our accuracy lower and lower.
+Ultimately, we agreed as a team a different model was necessary.
+- Another model that was attempted was the RandomForest machine learning model.
+This model is known for performing well with lots of features so we assumed it would fit nicely with our model.
+Unfortunately, the RandomForest code predicted our data 100% correctly, and was way overfitting the data.
+This lead us to choosing a different model so stray away from overfitting.